Stanford Health Professions Education and Scholarship

 (Formerly known as the Clinical Teaching Seminar Series)

-All are welcome to attend (even if not enrolled in the program)
+All are welcomed to attend (even if not part of the Honor Scholars Program)

 Curriculum Development